Difference between junction box

 Frequently Asked Questions

-For most basic junction box installations, a homeowner with some electrical knowledge can do the work themselves.
-However, for more complex or high-voltage electrical work, it's best to consult a licensed electrician.
+For basic junction box installations, a homeowner can often do the work themselves if they have the proper skills and tools.
+However, for more complex electrical work, it's best to hire a licensed electrician.

 Connect with certified professionals in your area